Join for Free

 Anything else: You can narrow your search by weight, flow type, battery life and LPM rating, and the individual listing for each unit is very helpful and informative.

-Our verdict: Whatever your oxygen needs, the Oxygen Concentrator Store is well worth a look.
+Whatever your oxygen needs, the Oxygen Concentrator Store is well worth a look.
 They have a great range of options from most of the “big names” in oxygen concentrators, backed by knowledgeable staff.

 Invacare offers portable oxygen units with high specifications that are suitable for the rigors of daily life.
+Invacare offers two main models – the Invacare Platinum and the Invacare XP02 ranging in weight from 4.8 to 7lbs.

 Portable model range: Invacare has two main models – the Invacare Platinum and the Invacare XP02.